<?xml version="1.0" encoding="UTF-8"?>

 <link>https://www.speakingoflearning.com.au/latest-news/encouraging-meaningful-communication-with-your-children-during-this-stay-home-period_105s94</link>

-<description><![CDATA[During this period of isolation, it can be difficult to juggle different things at one go &ndash; from working, getting essential supplies (oh, the joys of finding that 24-pack toilet rolls at Woolworths!) to keeping children occupied (hands up if you&rsquo;re feeling overwhelmed looking through endless parenting blogs and Facebook posts to find &lsquo;stay-at-home activities&rsquo; and &lsquo;home-schooling ideas&rsquo;!)...if you are a parent reading this post, I just want to start off by saying you deserve a pat on the back!
+<content><![CDATA[During this period of isolation, it can be difficult to juggle different things at one go &ndash; from working, getting essential supplies (oh, the joys of finding that 24-pack toilet rolls at Woolworths!) to keeping children occupied (hands up if you&rsquo;re feeling overwhelmed looking through endless parenting blogs and Facebook posts to find &lsquo;stay-at-home activities&rsquo; and &lsquo;home-schooling ideas&rsquo;!)...if you are a parent reading this post, I just want to start off by saying you deserve a pat on the back!

 This can be a stressful, challenging time for parents with children with additional needs as well.
 However, I would like to reassure you that there are many things that you can be doing to help your children develop their communication skills at home.
 Yes, that&rsquo;s right, you don&rsquo;t have to have a degree in Speech Pathology to be your child&rsquo;s best therapist during this trying time!
 In fact, the increased time spent at home means you can assist your children in transferring the skills they have learnt in their Speech Pathology sessions to their daily routines.